fredrikaverpil/flickrdumpr/README.md

 > I don't see a license anywhere.
 You must decide on a license!

 You can do whatever you like with this script.
 But I cannot be held responsible for whatever it is you do.
 Having that said, it would be nice of you to contribute back if you make any improvements to this script.

+### Roadmap

+* Whenever Flickr offers the possibility to fetch the video file extension, it will be implemented.
+* Log file.
+* Possibility to download only a selection of albums.
+* Possibility to save the album index down to file and skip the album indexing part by reading this file.